jiggumbob/chad-thunder-bot/README.md

 * Share Reddit posts with your friends without them closing out of Discord

 **Wikipedia and Google Search**
-* Search Google for you need
+* Search Google for what you need
 * Wikipedia is there to give you all the information you need right in Discord

 **Administration Tools**
 * Clear command lets you rid the chat of spam in an instant
+* Kick command lets you get rid of those pesky users for a little bit
+* Ban command lets you begone those really pesky ones forever

-### Coming Soon
+### Under Development
 **Economy**
-* Play poker, roulette, and other games to earn currency
-* Spend currency on items in various shops
+* Claim daily currency rewards
-* Earn even more money with quests and challenges
+* Use currency to gamble and play games such as roulette, blackjack, slots, and more!

 **Music**
 * Play songs while chilling with your friends in voice chat

 ## About
-Chad Thunder Bot currently is not available to be added to your server, but we are getting close to the first release.
+Chad Thunder Bot currently is not available to be added to your server, but we are working towards the first release.

 ### Developers
 Jude Markabawi, Stanley Wang